 Memorable Manitobans: Arnold Keith Alexander (1921-1972)

-Born at Russell in 1921, son of John Keith “Jack” Alexander (1887-1968) and Florence “Flossie” Cameron (1895-1987), and educated at Tummel School and the University of Manitoba, he served as a pilot with the Royal Canadian Air Force from 1941 to 1954.
+Born at Russell on 12 January 1921, son of John Keith “Jack” Alexander (1887-1968) and Florence Hannah “Flossie” Cameron (1895-1987), and educated at Tummel School and the University of Manitoba, he served as a pilot with the Royal Canadian Air Force from 1941 to 1954.
 Following his military discharge, he farmed in the Tummel district until 1969.
-In 1970 he became a full-time lay minister for the United Church of Canada and, until shortly before his death, he served at Benito United Church and Kenville United Church.
+In 1970, he became a full-time lay minister for the United Church of Canada and, until shortly before his death, he served at Benito United Church and Kenville United Church (1970-1972).

 Elected to the Manitoba Legislature in the 1958 provincial election, as the Progressive Conservative representative for the Roblin constituency, he was re-elected in 1959 and 1962.
 He did not stand for re-election in 1966.